 The investors who got an allotment of D-Mart shares seem to be lucky.
-Their investment was more than just double.
+Their investments have more than doubled.
 The shares of D-Mart went up to 106% in one day from the issue price of Rs.
 299 to Rs.
 616.25.
 D-Mart’s Initial Public Offering is Rs.
 1870 crore which is the largest after the Rs.
 3000 crore offer of PNB Housing Finances, last year in October.
-According to the reports, the serving for the Qualified Institutional Buyers was oversubscribed 144.6 times while it was 277.74 times for the Non-Institutional Investors.
+According to the reports, the serving for the Qualified Institutional Buyers was oversubscribed 144.6 times.
+The data for the Non-Institutional Investors was 277.74.
 The set for Retail Investors was oversubscribed 7.36 times.

-Avenue Supermarts in Mumbai happens to be one of the most lucrative groceries and food retailers in India.
+Mumbai’s Avenue Supermarts happens to be one of the most lucrative groceries and food retailers in India.
 There are about 118 stores that D-Mart runs.
 There are both food and other products available.

-A Compound Annual Growth Rate of 12% is probably over the financial year 2016-2020.
+A Compound Annual Growth Rate of 12% is expected over the financial years 2016-2020.
 The organized section would probably grow more than the unorganized section.
-A rise of 3% is expected in the share of organized players which will go up from 9% to 12%.
+A rise of 3% is expected in the share of organized players which is likely to go up from 9% to 12%.